-- Additional procedures: Some people may not have enough bone to support the implant, requiring a bone graft surgery.
-For example, if someone lacks bone density, so they need bone augmentation.
-The graft is added to a small ridge or space on the top of your jaw where it will attach to bone and heal as one with you.
+- Additional procedures: Some people may not have enough bone to support the implant, requiring bone graft surgery.
+For example, if someone lacks bone density, they need bone augmentation.
+The graft is added to a small ridge or space on the top of your jaw where it will attach to the bone and heal as one with you.
 Those whose sinuses sit too close to their jawbone may need a sinus lift before receiving the implant.
-It lengthens waiting time for the surgical procedure while also increasing costs.
+It lengthens the waiting time for the surgical procedure while also increasing costs.

 - Cost: It is more expensive than other dental treatments, but it can last for decades.
 One thing to remember about them is that you still have to pay a portion on your own, even if insurance covers some costs.
 The specifics depend on your plan type; expect a higher out-of-pocket cost for this procedure.

-It doesn’t matter if your missing tooth was due to an accident, age-related wear and tear, or disease; a dental implant surgery may be able to help you regain confidence and restore your smile.
+It doesn’t matter if your missing tooth was due to an accident, age-related wear and tear, or disease; dental implant surgery may be able to help you regain confidence and restore your smile.